 Automation is vital to transforming food safety protocols.
 Foodservice retailers and restaurant owners can use intervention tools such as store sensors to automatically log temperatures of prep areas, fridges, freezers, and other equipment.
 These technologies protect against foodborne illness and secure inventory by ensuring that food storage areas remain temperature compliant.

 A sensor monitoring system can save restaurants thousands per month.
 They not only reduce food waste; they increase the energy and time efficiency of your business.
 You can track energy consumption across your business and find out where you have opportunities to reduce usage while saving employees time by automating processes and increasing workflow.

 Every restaurant must monitor temperatures in refrigeration units and maintain records of those readings throughout business hours.
 The problem is that foodservice is a fast-paced, time-sensitive business, and the temperature logging is a manual process.
 Manually checking and recording temperatures during a lunch rush is disruptive to the workflow and sometimes does not happen.

-This is where technology can help.
+This pain point is where technology can help.
 With smart devices that actively monitor refrigeration and holding temperatures 24/7, food service businesses can ensure that food temperature is always within a safe range without wasting labor on manual monitoring.
 Owners and managers can receive instant alerts by email or mobile app when temperatures creep out of range.
 A complete monitoring solution also provides the reporting necessary to help ensure regulatory and HACCP compliance even during that big rush.